 Framed by the Ignatian charisms of care of the whole person and people for and with others, the Program for Ignatian Mindfulness unites the concepts of mindfulness and discernment.
 Saint Ignatius calls us to surrender to more fully receive love and grace.
 The three pillars of the program are:

-Pause: Creating a space without judgements or attachments to appreciate the whole person
+Pause: Creating a space without judgments or attachments to appreciate the whole person

 Presence: Bringing attention to the moment by noticing one’s thoughts and surroundings